Bealby/grandpas-pocket-watch-shop/README.md

   `My Profile` page informing the user of their appointment bookings which they are able to remove or edit.

-- For smaller devices the 2 columns will collapse into one column with the appointment form positioned at the bottom.
+- For smaller devices the 2 columns layout will collapse into one column with the appointment form positioned at the bottom.